binbashar/le-ref-architecture-doc/docs/try-leverage/leverage-project-setup.md

 secondary_region: us-west-2
 ...
 ```
+!!! info "The `project_name` field only accepts lowercase alphanumeric characters and allows hyphens('-').
+For instance, valid names could be 'example' or 'leveragedemo' or 'example-demo' "

-!!! info "We took `us-east-1` as an example, but it might not be the best region for your use case.
-For more information, you can follow these [guidelines](https://binbash.atlassian.net/wiki/external/2159050753/NGZkZWMzMTA5M2UwNDQ0OTk3MjUwMGY5NjA0YzRjNjk)."
+!!! info "We typically use `us-east-1` and `us-west-2` as our default regions for the majority of our projects.
+However, please note that these regions may not be the most fitting choice for your specific use case.
+For detailed guidance, we recommend following these provided [guidelines](https://binbash.atlassian.net/wiki/external/2159050753/NGZkZWMzMTA5M2UwNDQ0OTk3MjUwMGY5NjA0YzRjNjk)."

 Another example is below.
 Note that the `management`, `security`, and `shared` accounts have been updated with slightly different email addresses (actually `aws+security@example.com` and `aws+shared@example.com` are email aliases of `aws@example.com` which is a convenient trick in some cases):
 ```